Informed Bayesian survival analysis: Background

 Despite all the advantages, Bayesian survival analysis is rarely used in practice.
 E.g., external information rarely enters the analysis via informed priors on parameters of interest \cite{brard2017bayesian} and only about 15\% of studies in pediatric medicine use historical information \cite{wadsworth2018extrapolation}.
 While sequential analyses are common in medicine, they are rarely based on Bayes factors \cite{ibrahim2001bayesian, stallard2020comparison}.
 And even though the advantages of BMA are recognized \cite{negrin2017bayesian, thamrin2013modelling}, Gallacher, Auguste, and Connock \cite{gallacher2019how} found that BMA was not used in any of the recent 14 appraisals performing extrapolation based on survival models.

-We suspect that the outlined Bayesian approaches remain under-utilized because researchers are relatively unfamiliar with them and because easily accessible software implementations are currently not available \cite{ohagan2006science}.
+We suspect that the outlined Bayesian approaches remain under-utilized because researchers are relatively unfamiliar with them and because easily accessible software implementations are currently not available \cite{johnson2009bayesian, ohagan2006science}.
+Moreover, there is a noteworthy lack of official FDA and EMA guidelines for Bayesian analyses \cite{giovagnoli2021bayesian}.
 The goal of this paper is therefore three-fold.
 First, we review the Bayesian approaches for survival analysis, including Bayesian estimation, Bayesian hypothesis testing, and Bayesian model-averaging.
 We discuss the critical differences between Bayesian and frequentist frameworks to quantify evidence and how to reconcile them.
 Second, we apply both frameworks and showcase their respective benefits with an example from a colon cancer trial \cite{alberts2012coloncancer}.
 We demonstrate that incorporating historical data and specifying an informed hypothesis could shorten the trial by more than a year and possibly increase the participants' progress-free survival by 1,299 years in total.
 Finally, we support our claims with a simulation study.
 We show that the Bayesian framework can decrease the duration of sequential trials by almost half, slightly increase power in fixed-n designs, and improve the precision of treatment effect estimates in small samples.
 The only downside is a minor impact on the false-negative rate under model misspecification.
 We make the methodology available to the research community by implementing the analyses in the \texttt{RoBSA} \texttt{R} package \cite{RoBSA}.